scholacantorum/public-site/home/summer-sings.md

 **Fill your Monday nights with music and friends!**<br>
  Join us this summer for our annual sing-alongs of beloved choral masterworks.
- You bring the voice; we supply the scores; our accompanist Dawn Reyen provides the 10-fingered orchestra; and a variety of local conductors stitch it all together.
+ You bring the voice; we supply the scores and the accompaniment; and a variety of local conductors stitch it all together.